 The Council also undertakes a continuous review of its risk-management responsibilities by ensuring that each Directorate maintains an up-to-date Operational Risk Register.
 Any risks that are considered to affect the Council as a whole are incorporated into the Corporate Risk Register (CRR).
-This is reviewed and updated by the Corporate Risk Management Group that meets on a regular basis.
+This is reviewed and updated by the Corporate Risk Management Group that meets on a regular basis either via Teams or via email in 2021/22.
 Progress on the CRR is reported half yearly to Members.
 In accordance with the requirements of the CIPFA Code of Practice for Internal Audit, the Designated Head of Internal Audit reports to the Audit Committee on a regular basis, to appraise Members of any emerging control/governance/risk issues.
 The Designated Head of Internal Audit also presents an annual report that includes a statement of assurance relating to the Council's overall standard of internal control, which includes assurances obtained from self- assessment questionnaires of individual directorates, alongside the results of audit activity.
-The Council has also received external assurances in 2020/21 which inform this statement of assurance.
+The Council has also received external assurances in 2021/22 which inform this statement of assurance.